rootwork/rootwork.org/hugo/content/blog/2013-05-17/index.md

 is probably the biggest workflow win to using Breakpoint, all of your media queries now have proper semantics.

-SR: The other big win for my workflow is Breakpoint’s [no-query fallback](https://github.com/at-import/breakpoint/wiki/No-Query-Fallbacks), allowing me to very easily add in fallback code for any of the media queries I write.
+SR: The other big win for my workflow is Breakpoint's [no-query fallback](https://github.com/at-import/breakpoint/wiki/No-Query-Fallbacks), allowing me to very easily add in fallback code for any of the media queries I write.

-**IB: What can Breakpoint do that just assigning variable names to specific min-widths can’t?**
+**IB: What can Breakpoint do that just assigning variable names to specific min-widths can't?**

 SR: For starters, Breakpoint handles much more than min-width queries.
 It is designed to be future friendly and currently supports all CSS level 3 and level 4 media queries.
-Additionally, it’s syntax is easy to use to create complex media queries, including both and and or media queries.
+Additionally, it's syntax is easy to use to create complex media queries, including both and and or media queries.
 It has native handling for all of the different media query requirement for resolution (of which you need to write at least four different queries for currently) while just writing